ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 ![An overview of ADTS with their common implementations](resources/images/ADT_overview.png)

-### Ordered sequences
+### Linear collections

-Ordered sequences are a category of abstract data types in which the order of the elements matters.
+Linear collections are a category of abstract data types in which the order of the elements matters.
 This means that each element has a specific position in the sequence, and operations on the ADT are sensitive to this order.
 Insertion, removal, and retrieval operations often depend on the position within the sequence.